moirei/pipeline/docs/operators.md

 This is practically not an operator.

-In the event the payload is an array of values, `spreadArgs` may be used to wrap pipe handler in order to use payload values as arguments.
+In the event the payload is an array of values, `spreadArgs` may be used to wrap the pipe in order to use payload values as arguments.

 ```php